chainstack/docs/docs/platform/top-up-your-balance-with-crypto.md

 If your account balance is not sufficient, your credit card will be charged for the outstanding amount.

-You can top up your balance with your Coinbase account, BTC, ETH, or USDC.
+You can top up your balance with your Coinbase account or directly with cryptocurrency.

 ## Top up with a Coinbase account